 Tequila and mezcal are nearly the same thing, but not quite.
-They’re both spirits derived from roasting and fermenting agave (called maguey in Oaxaca), but tequila can only be produced with “blue” agave whereas eleven different types of maguey can be used for making mezcal.
+They’re both spirits made from agave (called maguey in Oaxaca), but whereas tequila is only be produced with “blue” agave, eleven different types of maguey can be used for making mezcal.

 How different do they taste?
 Well, you’ll just have to have a sip to find out!

 While you’ll find plenty of mezcal shops on the Adoquín or along Zicatela Beach that offer free tastings (degustación in Spanish), the best place by far in Puerto Escondido to try mezcal is at Los Cántaros Mezcalería just outside of town off Highway 200 on your way to Huatulco.